 - Deliver systems architecture design and integration of multiple software and hardware components

 - Utilise Design by Rationalised Constraint

-- Design test plans
+- Scope, design, and document test plans

 - Integrate systems including commercial off the shelf equipment with custom hardware